 To re-create this app mockup, use the assets in the Adventure Guide Mobile App library.
 Click Save to Creative Cloud to copy the library to your own account so you can access the assets directly in Comp CC and Photoshop.

 Note: You need to be signed into your Creative Cloud account to save the library.
-Get an Adobe ID if you don't have one.

 Open Comp CC and tap the + sign to create a new project and select the format that best suits your project.
 For this tutorial choose the iPhone 6 format.